experimental-software/drawing-uml/README.md

 ## Context

-UML diagrams are a useful tool for the design and discussion of complex software systems.
+The [Unified Modeling Language (UML)](https://en.wikipedia.org/wiki/Unified_Modeling_Language) has been created in in the 1990s as unification of the Booch method, the object-modeling technique (OMT), and object-oriented software engineering (OOSE).
+Later on it was adopted by the Object Management Group (OMG) for standardization.
+UML digrams can be used as sketch, blueprint, and programming language (see Fowler, p.
+2).
+This project is focused on the sketching use case, as a tool to reduce complexity in the context of understanding, designing, and discussion of complex software system.

 The [Diagrams.net](https://en.wikipedia.org/wiki/Diagrams.net) application (fka. draw.io) is a simple and free general-purpose drawing tool that has a few shapes with which UML diagrams can be painted.
 This repository contains a collection of shape libraries with a customized set of UML shapes.

 ## Quickstart